-In addition to the various body contouring and sculpting procedures our practice offers, Dr. Stafford R. Broumand and Dr. Daniel Y. Maman provide a number of other aesthetic and reconstructive treatments than can help address a wide range of concerns.
+In addition to the various body contouring and sculpting procedures our practice offers, Dr. Stafford R. Broumand provides a number of other aesthetic and reconstructive treatments than can help address a wide range of concerns.
 Outlined below are some of the many lifts, tucks, and additional enhancements available at 740 Park Plastic Surgery.
-Should you have any questions, or if you are interested in a particular procedure, we encourage you to contact our practice today to schedule a consultation with one of our board certified plastic surgeons.
+Should you have any questions, or if you are interested in a particular procedure, we encourage you to contact our practice today to schedule a consultation with our board certified plastic surgeon.

 - Thigh Lift

 - Chin Implants